mkazuyuki/docs/iscsi-target-cluster-with-fileio-backstore.md

 On the client PC,

 - Open EXPRESSCLUSTER Builder ( http://[IP of a host]:29003/ )
-- Configure the cluster which have no failover-group with no group resource.
+- Configure the cluster which have no failover-group.

-Add dummy failove-group to create NMP device.
-(NMP device is equal to mirror-disk device which will be provided as iSCSI Target device and will be accessed by iSCSI Initiator)
+Add the failover-group for controlling iSCSI Target service.

 - [Cluster Properties] > [Interconnect] tab > set one of [MDC] as [mdc1]
 - Right click [Groups] in left pane then click [Add Group]
-- Set [Name] as *[failover-dummy]* then click [Next] (This failover group is configured just for preparing MD resource)
+- Set [Name] as [*failover-iscsi*] then click [Next]
 - Click [Next]
-- Set [Startup Attribute] as [Manual Startup] then click [Next]
+- Click [Next]
 - Click [Add]
 - Select [Type] as [mirror disk resource], set [Name] as [md1] then click [Next]
 - Click [Next]